 How to Make a Gorgeous Fiesta Flower WreathApril 05, 2019 | FILED UNDER: Fiesta, Wreaths

-These brightly colored wreaths brimming with flowers and long strands of ribbon are often the first sign that Fiesta is on its way.
+A brightly colored San Antonio fiesta wreath brimming with flowers and long strands of ribbon are often the first sign that Fiesta is on its way.
 Fiesta is a celebration that originated as a parade in the late 1800s to commemorate the Battle of the Alamo and San Jacinto.
 It has now morphed into a 10 day city-wide celebration spanning multiple parades, street fairs and concerts.
 Across San Antonio, you’ll see Fiesta wreaths being hung on doors, along with lots of colorful papel picado and flower crowns worn by revelers.
 It is one of my favorite parts about San Antonio.

 Fiesta wreaths are traditionally made with tissue paper flowers.
 When I made my first fiesta wreath back in 2014 I substituted cupcake wrapper flowers for tissue paper flowers.
 It turned out so cute!
 This time around I couldn’t resist trying a wreath with Amols’ vibrant cornhusk flowers.
 These 5″ wide two-tone flowers are only $0.99 a piece.
 Aren’t they gorgeous?